We take a look at 9 Of The Best Cheap Synthesizers a modest amount of money can buy, proving that "cheap" just means "budget friendly"

 In this blog, we’re going to look at 9 of the best cheap synthesizers that don’t suck with options from the likes of Korg, Teenage Engineering, Yamaha and Roli – all of which proving that you don’t have to spend a fortune to create professional level sounds.
 We’ll start with the smaller, hand held options and move our way up to the still very portable, but desk-orientated synths.

-You have 15 sounds built-in with 128 pattern chaining and a step sequencer at your disposal– everything you need to create live music.
 One of the best cheap synthesizers that certainly doesn’t suck and it also just looks really cool too!

 2. Korg Volca FM Polyphonic Digital Synthesizer